jasmine-tabuzo/jasmine-tabuzo.github.io/README.md

 > *Etter's Key Principle: Format a document with a static site generator*
 >
->  As Etter describes, static sites have "speed, simplicity, portability, and security."
+>  Jekyll is a static site generator.
+Etter states that static sites have "speed, simplicity, portability, and security."

-1. Install Ruby by following steps 1 & 2 of these [instructions](https://jekyllrb.com/docs/installation/windows/)
-2. Install Jekyll by following steps 3 & 4 of these [instructions](https://jekyllrb.com/docs/installation/windows/)
+1. Type `Command Prompt` into the Windows searchbar.
+2. Hit **Enter**
+    - A new terminal should appear.
+3. Install Jekyll by entering `gem install jekyll bundler` into the terminal
+    - To check if Jekyll has been installed, enter `jekyll -v` into the terminal.
+After entering that command, you should see `jekyll <some version number>` (for example, `jekyll 4.3.2`).
-3. Create a new Jekyll site by following [steps 2-6](https://jekyllrb.com/docs/)
+4. Create a new Jekyll site by following [steps 2-6](https://jekyllrb.com/docs/)

 ### 3. Add your resume to the site